nexusstar/SoftUni/Cplusplus/week_seven/README.md

 4. `void yield()` - current thread allows implementation to reschedule the execution of thread.
 It used to avoid blocking.

+#### Race condition

+In councurrency, a race condition is anything where the outcome depends on the relative ordering of execution of operations.

+Another way of dealing with race condition is to handle the updates to the data structure as a _transaction_ just as updates to the database are done.
+The Required series of data modification and reads is stored in a transaction log and then committed in a single step.
+If the commit can't proceed because the data structure has been modified by another thread, the transaction is restarted.

+This is termed *software transaction memory* (STM) there is not direct support in C++ for STM.

 #### Deadlock conditions